 As an adult, you wouldn’t use a pediatrician as your primary care doctor.
 Similarly, you shouldn’t choose an advisor who doesn’t specialize in working with clients who have comparable financial and personal goals and needs.

 Different advisors target clients based on a range of factors.
 Often, the most important factor to consider is the amount of wealth they typically manage for clients.
 Your advisor should have a deep understanding of how to handle your level of assets.

 “The best way to determine if an advisor is a good fit is to ask them to describe their typical client,” Rawdin says.
 “No two clients are exactly alike; their focus should match your financial profile and priorities.”

 Just like you wouldn’t want a doctor who doesn’t consider your overall health while treating a specific ailment, you shouldn’t choose an advisor who has tunnel-vision when it comes to your assets.

 Your net-worth is a means to an end.
 It’s what enables you, and your family, to live a comfortable life, while continuing to reach your goals.
 A financial advisor should utilize this life-based approach and be able to react and adjust to the curveballs life throws your way.

 To get a glimpse of what this relationship may look like, clients should ask specific questions about the advisor’s approach to financial planning.
-Ask about how you’ll communicate with the advisor, how often you’ll meet, what is covered in those meetings, how long typical clients talk about different subjects, etc.
+Ask about how you’ll communicate with the advisor, how often you’ll meet, what is covered in those meetings, and how long typical clients talk about different subjects.

-“A lot of firms say they are focused on client goals, but don’t necessarily follow-through with this promise,” Friel says.
+“A lot of firms say they are focused on client goals, but don’t necessarily follow through with this promise,” Rawdin says.
 “Dig deeper than the sales pitch by asking to see real, tangible examples of how they interact and work with clients.”